Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 As we inch towards the replacement for the worse political leader in (my) living memory, the political feeding frenzy is reaching fever pitch.
 The now accepted as the norm, ‘say fuck all’, ‘do fuck all’ until you absolutely have to approach, from politicians has been temporarily abandoned.

 Politicians on all sides of the political landscape are fighting for media air-time, desperate for the opportunity to tell ‘us’, to tell the world, who they are, what they stand for and the political direction in which they want to take their party in.

-I learned more about Sajid Javid’s none domicile tax affairs, straight from the horse’s mouth, during a live, Sunday morning 10 minute TV broadcast than I have in the past 3 years?
-Same goes for Jeremy Hunt and AN other and another.
+I learned more about Sajid Javid’s none domicile tax affairs, straight from the horse’s mouth, during a live, Sunday morning, 10-minute, TV broadcast than I have in the past 3 years?
+Same goes for Jeremy Hunt and AN other, and another.

-Suddenly every fucker wants to talk?
+All of a sudden, every Tory fucker wants to talk?

 They are campaigning, but not to you or I. They are trying to convince, firstly 20, eventually 358 MP’s that they know what they are doing, that they are the person who will represent the views of each and every MP who votes for them and that they are the leader who will enact ‘their’ political ideology, their version of Conservatism.

 A leadership election is a rare opportunity for MPs to put themselves on the political map.
 Normal tow the party line shackles are temporarily off.
 A rare opportunity to say what they really believe, or to lie between their teeth, anything to bag a favour, to improve their influence, to jump the ladder, to grow their individual profile both with their next leader and also their own constituents (voters).

 But what if they get it wrong, what if they back the wrong horse?